Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 If the monk Xiao Xingchen, Baoshan Sanren’s disciple, A-Qing’s unfailing protector, was forced against his will to occupy the body of another… He was not like Wei Wuxian, for whom selfishness may as well be a second layer of skin.
 He was not like Xue Yang.

-“Did you spend a long time in there?”
+“Did you spend a long time there?”
 Wei Wuxian asked.

 He knew his voice was sorrowful; he knew, as well, that Xue Yang would understand his meaning.

-The hand on Wei Wuxian’s shoulder tightened until he felt the press of Xue Yang’s blunt nails.
+The hand on Wei Wuxian’s shoulder tightened even more.
 The blade at his throat dug a little deeper into his skin.
 “Eighteen years,” Xue Yang replied.

 “I always wondered,” Xue Yang said.